Inferring subhalo effective density slopes from strong lensing observations with neural likelihood-ratio estimation: Model and inference

 In neural likelihood-ratio estimation, the classifier $\hat s(x, \theta)$ is a neural network appropriate for the data modality in the given task and is trained through supervised learning.
 When the classifier decision is determined by applying a sigmoidal projection, the log-likelihood ratio estimates $\log \hat r(x\mid\theta)$ can be conveniently read off through the pre-sigmoidal outputs (logits) directly.

-In our specific inference task, $\theta$ is a single parameter that characterizes the power law slope $\gamma$ in the EPL profile.
+In our specific inference task, $\theta$ is a single parameter that characterizes the power law slope $\gamma$ in the EPL profile and $x$ is a lensed image generated with an underlying $\gamma$.
 Having generated an ensemble of lensed image-parameter pairs, we train a classifier with a dependence on $\theta$ to distinguish between samples from the joint data-parameter distribution $p(x, \theta)$ and those from the reference distribution, $p_{\mathrm{ref}}(x, \theta)$, taken to be the product of the marginal distributions of the data and slope parameter, $\{x, \theta\}_{\mathrm{ref}} \sim p(x) p(\theta)$~\citep{hermans2019likelihoodfree}.
 Samples following the reference hypothesis are generated by shuffling the $\gamma$ labels in each batch so that they no longer align with the lensed images they generated.
 Intuitively, the classifier implicitly learns whether a $\gamma$ value is likely to be the true underlying slope that generated a given image by learning to distinguish between data-parameter pairs from the two distributions: the higher the classification score a pair receives, the more likely it is to have been generated according to $p(x, \theta)$.

 To compute the likelihood-ratio profile for a given lensed image as a function of our parameter of interest at test time, we obtain the classifier logits for a linearly-spaced array of input $\gamma$.
 The computational cost during test time therefore scales linearly with the number of test points in the parameter space.
 For our single parameter of interest $\gamma$, the inference is relatively efficient through direct computation; for a high-dimensional parameter, sampling techniques may be necessary~\citep{hermans2019likelihoodfree}.